meilisearch/specifications/text/0033-logging.md

 #### Core
 - Use a consistent method to log (relative to internal implementation)
 - Log output should start with the mandatory log format part.
+- The HTTP logs should be logged as described in this spec
+- The users should be able to choose the level of debug by filling the `RUST_LOG` environment variable
 - If log level is set to DEBUG, the `/search` endpoint should output request parameters and body response as a log output.

 #### Documentation